oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-way-to-display-code-on-your-website/rule.md

 ---

 Any website designer that needs to display code should be aware that there is a very simple method for simply formatting code, and there is a slow and complex method.

 The complex method requires formatting each line with HTML tags (such as &lt;br&gt; and &nbsp;) to ensure the code looks nice and pretty.

 The simpler method uses &lt;pre&gt; tags.
 Pre (standing for "preformatted") means that the code is formatted exactly as it is written in the HTML window.
-This means the page designer can format code in a very simple fashion, without worrying about tags.​
+This means the page designer can format code in a very simple fashion, without worrying about tags.

-​​**Note:** &lt;code&gt; tags should not be used because they only provide the font Courier - you still have to manually indent all of your code as in the bad code display example below.
+**Note:** &lt;code&gt; tags should not be used because they only provide the font Courier - you still have to manually indent all of your code as in the bad code display example below.

 &lt;font face="Courier, Times, Arial, Verdana" size="3"&gt;
 public class Configuration&lt;br&gt;